automated-bots/Crypto-Bot/README.md

 # Crypto Alert Bot

-`crypto-bot` is an open-source bot that track the top 4 most popular crypto tokens/coins (BTC, ETH, BNB and ADA).
+`crypto-bot` is an open-source bot that track some popular crypto tokens/coins (BTC, ETH, BNB, ADA and LINK).
 The bot gives you a notification when the trend is changing (up/down trend).

 This bot will inform you via the [Telegram channel](https://t.me/crypto_exchange_updates), whenever there is an up- or downtrend in one of the 4 crypto coins.
 Technical analysis is applied to determine the up- or downtrends.